jiabingeng/reactor-user-docs/managing-resources/rules.md

 For an introductory video, see [Rule builder](../getting-started/videos.md).

-Events are where the majority of interactions on sites take place.
-You can measure and react to these interactions in real-time, without the need for JavaScript.
+Events are where the majority of interactions on sites and applications take place.
+You can measure and react to these interactions in real-time using rules.

 **Events \(If\):** The event is what you want the rule to look for.
 This is defined by choosing an event, any applicable conditions, and any exceptions.